baselinrhq/baselinr/docs/development/DEVELOPMENT.md

-# ProfileMesh Development Guide
+# Baselinr Development Guide

-This guide is for developers who want to contribute to ProfileMesh or understand its internals.
+This guide is for developers who want to contribute to Baselinr or understand its internals.

 ## Architecture Overview

-ProfileMesh is built with a modular architecture:
+Baselinr is built with a modular architecture:

 ```
 ┌─────────────────────────────────────────────────────┐